Detrav/DetravRecipeCalculator/readme.md

 * Modified node pasting mechanics: pasted nodes are now selected by default.
 + Added common editing shortcuts: undo, redo, cut, copy, delete, paste.
 * Moved shortcuts to a separate menu, as they were not frequently used in the context menu.
++ Added undo and redo functionality for the graph editor.
++ Added save and load functionality for the graph editor model.
++ Added graph editor prototype.
++ Added localization support to the graph editor.
 ```